Cumulative proton production in $pd$ collisions: The model

 \subsection{Elastic rescattering amplitudes}

-Let us now include corrections for rescattering in the IA amplitudes.
+The next step is to include rescattering corrections.
 Possible two-step amplitudes with an intermediate nucleon are shown in Fig.~\ref{fig:el}.

-The total elastic rescattering amplitude $M_{\rm el}$ is given by the antisymmetrized sum of two amplitudes of type (a) and two amplitudes of type (b) allowed by the kinematics and nucleon charge conservation in vertices.
-By keeping only the contribution of the particle pole of the propagator of intermediate spectator $j$ leads to the following expression \footnote{From now on, for brevity, we suppress the spin indices of the DWF and summations over them, where this does not lead to misunderstanding.}:
+The total elastic rescattering amplitude $M_{\rm el}$ is given by the antisymmetrized sum of six amplitudes of type (a) and seven amplitudes of type (b) allowed by the kinematics and nucleon charge conservation in elementary $NN \to NN$ transitions.
+By keeping only the contribution of the particle pole of the propagator of intermediate spectator $j$ leads to the following expression \footnote{From now on, for brevity, the spin indices of the DWF and summations over them are suppressed, where this does not lead to misunderstanding.}:

 where the intermediate nucleon $j$ is put on the mass shell, i.e. $p_j^0=E_j \equiv \sqrt{\bvec{p}_j^2+m_N^2}$.
 In Eq.(\ref{M_el}), the signs of the partial amplitudes with spectator neutron and spectator proton are opposite due to the antisymmetry of the isospin part of the DWF which is taken into account via the factor $(-1)^{\eta_{i,j}}$.
 Another factor, $(-1)^{\eta_{k,l,m}}$, accounts for the antisymmetry of the total amplitude with respect to the interchange of the quantum numbers of the outgoing nucleons.
 Here, $\eta_{i,j}$ and $\eta_{k,l,m}$ are the parities of the permutations defined such that $\eta_{2,5^\prime}=\eta_{3,4,5}=0$.
+In the r.h.s. of Eq.(\ref{M_el}), the elementary amplitude $M(c,d;a,b)$ denotes either elastic scattering amplitude of Eq.(\ref{M3412}) if $t_c=t_a$ or the CEX amplitude of Eq.(\ref{M4312_CEX}) if $t_c=-t_a$.